anonymousodyssey19/AdaBoost/README.md

 # Random Forest Classifier Project Overview:

-For my classification project I chose to create a model that is able to predict credit card fraud based on 29 datapoints that were collected and provided in this dataset.
+For my classification project I chose to create a model that is able to predict credit card fraud based on 29 datapoints that were collected and provided in a Kaggle dataset.
 Obviously in the case of credit card fraud, I wanted to get as high of accuracy as possible without overfitting the model and it becoming useless when put out into the real world.
 So that is what I set out to achieve, a model that is able to predict credit card fraud with the highest degree of accuracy.

 # Final Model: